nandokawka/Turntable-to-Sonos-Bose-Bluetooth-or-internet-radio-with-Raspberry-Pi/README.md

 There are already a couple of projects describing a similar approach [see section Inspiration](###inspiration).
 This project attempts to simplify the setup of such an internet streaming service.
-Through the dockerization the resilience is increased.
+Additionally the reilience is increased through dockerization.
 The presented solution doesn't claim to be the audiophile's choice.
-Nevertheless it creates a suitable solution for a growing problem of connectivity problems.
+Nevertheless it creates a suitable solution for the growing connectivity problems with modern audio systems.
-It is also an alternative for expensive solutions like the [Sonos Amp](https://www.sonos.com/en-us/shop/amp) or the [Bose Music Amplifier](Bose Music Amplifier).
+It can also be an alternative for expensive solutions like the [Sonos Amp](https://www.sonos.com/en-us/shop/amp) or the [Bose Music Amplifier](Bose Music Amplifier).